 Be mindful that living away from home can be very confronting at first.
 Try not to make hasty decisions or discontinue any medications.
-Be aware of any emotional changes or difficulties that may be occurring and do not hesitate to contact student support at assistant@byronyoga.com or call the office at any time.
+Be aware of any emotional changes or difficulties that may be occurring.
+Please do not hesitate to contact our student support Davina Kruse on 0402 452 679 or email assistant @byronyoga.com or call the office 02 6685 8327 during the opening hours (Monday to Friday 8 am to 5 pm).